 Other schools offer licencing and franchise opportunities where you purchase your own vehicle but take advantage of their marketing and infrastructure either by purchasing a franchise or paying yearly licence fees.
 This can be an easy way in to owning your own business but having the brand recognition that a larger company provides.

-You are technically working for yourself and can run your business any way you choose, but you should be sure to take advantage of all the help that the franchisor or licensor can provider you.
+You are technically working for yourself and can run your business any way you choose, but you should be sure to take advantage of all the help that the franchisor or licensor can provide you.

 Bear in mind that building up your own business like this doesn’t have a great deal of value as you cannot capitalise on selling the brand, only a certain level of potential income, and as you won’t have repeat clients like other business do, it can be a difficult proposition to sell.